artsy/artsy.github.io/_posts/2016-01-13-OSS-Expectations.markdown

 We're lucky to have [technical](http://www.forbes.com/special-report/2014/30-under-30/art-and-style.html) [co-founders](https://www.linkedin.com/in/sebastiancwilich), and a CTO with a strong belief in [Open Source](http://code.dblock.org/2015/02/09/becoming-open-source-by-default.html).
 So we had a head-start, I respect that.

 Like all big ideas, it started out small.
 We'd abstract out shared concerns into libraries.
 This is something that anyone who has heard a little bit about Open Source can get behind.
-"We're building on top of _x_, so we really should give back out _x_+_y_" it's low-risk, and potentially high reward in hiring.
+"We're building on top of _x_, so we really should give back out _x_+_y_" it's low-risk, and potentially high reward.
 Getting the company on-board with your OSS libraries is about acclimatisation.

 This works best by taking small incremental steps.
 You need buy-in from everyone involved though-out the process.
 Moving to OSS by Default is 30% technical work and 70% political relationships.
 There has to be infrastructure in place in order to not leak secrets, but you also need to ensure that the entire company doesn't feel threatened by the insight offered by opening the development process.
 There is no shortcut here.